johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 There is one specific scenario where I like to disable the floppy sounds
 completely: demoscene productions where loading is happening almost all the time in the background.
-Some demos even leave the drive motor running after the loading has finished.
+Some demos even leave the drive motor running all the time, regardless of whether the drive is reading data or not.
 This just adds a constant background noise to the music, and because it's constant, it gives you no useful feedback either.

 ## Amiga 500 configurations